 The theatre was repaired and remodeled after the 1933 earthquake to plans by H. Alfred Anderson.
 Thanks to Joe Vogel for the research.
 He notes:

-In 1934 it became the Tracy Theatre.
-The theatre at that point was operated by Eugene V. Tracy who also owned the Laughlin Theatre on Pine Ave.
+In 1936 it became the Tracy Theatre.
+It was taken over by Eugene V. Tracy who had operated the Laughlin Theatre on Pine Ave.
+Tracy later operated the Victor Theatre as well.

 Closing: The theatre closed in the early 50s and then had several years use as a church before becoming derelict.
 In the early 60s the Long Beach Civic Light Opera wanted to move into the theatre.
 They did a cleanup and a presentation in the house to stimulate fundraising but the project never materialized.

-The theatre was discussed in a February 15, 1971 article in the Long Beach Press-Telegram that included a collage of exterior photos.
-Thanks to Ken McIntyre for this condensed version of the text:
+The theatre was discussed in a February 15, 1971 article in the Long Beach Independent/ Press-Telegram.
+Thanks to Ken McIntyre for locating it:

 Interior views: